 - Baking the sausages alone is great, but if you want them to taste like restaurant sausage, fry them in a little bit of oil after they're baked.

-Store in the refrigerator for up to 2 days.
+Store covered in the refrigerator for up to 5 days.
+Heat in a pan until warmed through.

 Vegan Breakfast Sausage Patties